What Is a Rain Showerhead?: How It Can Upgrade Your Bathroom

 DIY Showerhead Installation vs. Hiring a Pro

-You should hire a plumber to install a rain showerhead, because it involves tearing out some of the wall and/or ceiling and adding a new water pipe.
-You should also consult a professional contractor or plumber to ask about any required inspections or permits before starting this renovation.
+You should hire a local plumber to install a rain showerhead because it involves tearing out some of the shower wall and ceiling and adding a new water pipe.
+Before starting this renovation, you should also consult a professional contractor or plumber to ask about any required inspections or permits.
 Unless you have extensive plumbing experience, this is not recommended as a DIY project.

 Need professional help with your project?